 18. What type of security needs to be placed for the release?

-Regardless of whether the vessel was arrested by way of pre-judgment attachment or under a maritime lien, it is cash.
+Regardless of whether the vessel was arrested by way of preliminary attachment or under a maritime lien, security should be provided in cash.

 19. Does security need to cover interest and costs?